ernesthenry/UgandaPortal/CODE_OF_CONDUCT.md

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [david@cynthiasystems.com](mailto:david@cynthiasystems.com).
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary.

-Here's a continuation for the Code of Conduct under the **Enforcement Guidelines** and **Attribution** sections.
-Let me know if you'd like any specific adjustments!

----

-## Enforcement Guidelines

 Project maintainers will follow these guidelines to determine the consequences for any action they deem in violation of this Code of Conduct:

 1. **Correction**